Built for Australian support workers

 Notara is built specifically for NDIS support work.
 The drafts it creates use the structure and language expected in NDIS documentation — not generic templates that need heavy rewriting.

-Incidents are flagged automatically
+Incidents are flagged for your review

 Team plans for small providers